-- Minimum sea level pressure better predicts continental US hurricane damage than maximum winds or integrated kinetic energy.
-Maximum winds have historically been a poor predictor of damage caused by hurricane dam - Maximum winds have historically been a poor predictor of damage caused by hurricanes making landfall from Georgia to Maine. - Minimum sea level pressure is intrinsically an integrated wind field metric and is easy to measure, ideal for categorizing hurricane risk. - 24
+- Minimum sea level pressure better predicts continental US hurricane damage than maximum winds or integrated kinetic energy. - Maximum winds have historically been a poor predictor of damage caused by hurricanes making landfall from Georgia to Maine. - Minimum sea level pressure is intrinsically an integrated wind field metric and is easy to measure, ideal for categorizing hurricane risk.

-25 Abstract
+Abstract

-- 26 The damage potential of a hurricane is widely considered to depend more strongly on an - 27 integrated measure of the hurricane wind field, such as Integrated Kinetic Energy (IKE), than a - 28 point-based wind measure, such as maximum sustained wind speed (V{max}) .
-Recent work has - demonstrated that minimum sea level pressure (MSLP) is also an integrated measure of the wind field.
-This study investigates how well historical continental US hurricane damage is predicted - field.
-This study investigates how well historical continental US hurricane damage is predicted by MSLP compared to both V{max} and IKE for continental United States hurricane landfalls for - the period 1988-2020.
-We first show for the entire North Atlantic basin that MSLP is much - better correlated with IKE ($r{rank} = 0.50$) than V{max} ($r{rank} = 0.26$).
-We then show that continental - US hurricane normalized damage is better predicted by MSLP ($r{rank} = 0.81$) than either V{max} - 35 $(r{rank} = 0.65)$ or IKE $(r{rank} = 0.68)$.
-For Georgia to Maine hurricane landfalls specifically, MSLP - and IKE show similar levels of skill at predicting damage, whereas V{max} provides effectively no - 37 predictive power.
-Conclusions for IKE extend to power dissipation as well, as the two quantities - are highly correlated because wind radii closely follow a Modified Rankine vortex.
-The physical - relationship of MSLP to IKE and power dissipation is discussed.
-In addition to better representing damage, MSLP is also much easier to measure via aircraft or surface observations - than either V{max} or IKE, and it is already routinely estimated operationally.
-We conclude that - 42 MSLP is an ideal metric for characterizing hurricane damage risk.
+The damage potential of a hurricane is widely considered to depend more strongly on an 26 integrated measure of the hurricane wind field, such as Integrated Kinetic Energy (IKE), than a 27 point-based wind measure, such as maximum sustained wind speed (Vmax).
+Recent work has 28 29 demonstrated that minimum sea level pressure (MSLP) is also an integrated measure of the wind field.
+This study investigates how well historical continental US hurricane damage is predicted 30 by MSLP compared to both Vmax and IKE for continental United States hurricane landfalls for 31 32 the period 1988-2020.
+We first show for the entire North Atlantic basin that MSLP is much better correlated with IKE ( $r{rank} = 0.50$ ) than $V{max}$ ( $r{rank} = 0.26$ ).
+We then show that continental 33 US hurricane normalized damage is better predicted by MSLP ( $r{rank} = 0.81$ ) than either $V{max}$ 34 $(r{rank} = 0.65)$ or IKE $(r{rank} = 0.68)$ .
+For Georgia to Maine hurricane landfalls specifically, MSLP 35 and IKE show similar levels of skill at predicting damage, whereas Vmax provides effectively no 36 predictive power.
+Conclusions for IKE extend to power dissipation as well, as the two quantities 37 are highly correlated because wind radii closely follow a Modified Rankine vortex.
+The physical 38 relationship of MSLP to IKE and power dissipation is discussed.
+In addition to better 39 representing damage, MSLP is also much easier to measure via aircraft or surface observations 40 than either Vmax or IKE, and it is already routinely estimated operationally.
+We conclude that 41 MSLP is an ideal metric for characterizing hurricane damage risk.
+42